vikramvs1306/Vision_Internship/README.md

-For folders "pallet_data","runs" and "yolo_ros" click on the below link: https://drive.google.com/drive/folders/132RmYJ1xo8Qy5U0nE3AqljofeT7a717n?usp=sharing
+For folders "pallet_data","runs" and "yolo_ros" click on the below link: https://drive.google.com/drive/folders/132RmYJ1xo8Qy5U0nE3AqljofeT7a717n?usp=sharing Video results can be found in the Google drive file.

 ### Go through Required Pre-requisites in the next section!!!